 3rd person.
 Alternating perspectives from various characters.
 A few times the perspective changed back & forth mid-paragraph and it was a bit discordant.

 This is the prequel to Whiteout, which I highly recommend.
-While released after, I’m not sure it matters what order you read them in.
-Minus a tiny cameo from James, Nick is the only Whiteout character to make an appearance.
+Personally I think it might be more fun to read/listen to this one first – though minus a tiny cameo from James, Nick is the only Whiteout character to make an appearance.
 There are “nods” in each book to the other – but nothing spoilerish in either direction.

-This one is a bit darker, perhaps because Nick’s snark doesn’t get quite as much page time.
+This one is a bit darker than Whiteout, perhaps because Nick’s snark doesn’t get quite as much page time.
 It’s also a little slower to build up to the action as Macaulay lays the foundation for the various characters’ backgrounds.
-It was definitely full of suspense/mystery with a nice dose of thriller & action.
-It was unpredictable and a truly enjoyable novella-length read.
+It was definitely full of suspense/mystery with a nice dose of horror thriller & action.
+It was unpredictable and a truly enjoyable novella-length listen.

 I’m looking forward to more in the Nick Ventner series and perhaps he can even be reunited with Shirley for another adventure.
-Macaulay’s work will continue to be added to my TBR.
+Macaulay’s work will continue to be added to my TBR/L.

 Trigger Warnings (possible spoilers):